stukel-lab/N15-LIM/README.md

 # N15 LIM

 This project integrates N15 values into Linear Inverse Models for ecosystem modeling.
-Below are the actual scripts:
+Below are the actual scripts, available in multiple formats.
+A major goal of this project is to facilitate the use of this tool within the oceanographic community.
+We welcome any questions or concerns, especially regarding how to get started with Linear Inverse Modeling.

 1. [N15 Setup File](https://github.com/tbrycekelly/N15-LIM/blob/master/SetMatricesN15RW.ipynb): Reads in the spreadsheets and prepares the matricies and vectors used in the LIM.
 Also loads results from the Forward model for use in the LIM.
 2. [Model Initialization Script](https://github.com/tbrycekelly/N15-LIM/blob/master/RunN15InverseRW.ipynb): Gets the run-time enviroment ready and handles all the bunr-in stages as well as the actual model runs.
 Saves all results at the end.
-3. [A Modified MCMC Sampling Algorithm](https://github.com/tbrycekelly/N15-LIM/blob/master/xsampleN15.r): Is called by the Model Initialization Script, not meant to be edited from one model to the next.
-Adapted from Van den Meersche's xsample script.
+3. [A Modified MCMC Sampling Algorithm](https://github.com/tbrycekelly/N15-LIM/blob/master/xsampleN15.r): Is called by the __Model Initialization Script__, not meant to be edited from one model to the next.
+Adapted from Van den Meersche's _xsample_ script.
 4. [With these additional functions](https://github.com/tbrycekelly/N15-LIM/blob/master/ExternalFunctions.ipynb): Includes the function that updates the N15-related equations during the random walk.
 Also an ideal file for accessory functions.

 ---
-### Files
+### Multiple Formats

 In general, the user accessible scripts are available as with jupyter notebook files or as straight R code.